dmfay/massive-js/docs/index.md

 Massive is a PostgreSQL-specific data access tool.
 The **goal** of Massive is to make it easier for you to use PostgreSQL's amazing features, *not to hide them under a load of abstraction*.

 Massive is *not an ORM*.
-It loads your schema at runtime, creating an object instance that allows you to query tables, functions, and stored SQL files as if they were first-order methods:
+It loads your schema at runtime, creating an object instance that allows you to query tables, views, functions, and stored SQL files as if they were first-order methods:

 ```js
 var Massive = require("massive");